mnrkbys/fjta/README.md

 - FJTA is still under development, so some filesystem information may not be available for analysis.
 Additionally, the output format is subject to change.
 - FJTA only supports RAW disk images.
-- FJTA only supports EXT4 and XFS version 5 (inode version 3).
+- FJTA can analyze only EXT4 and XFS version 5 (inode version 3).
 - Only EXT4 journals stored with "data=ordered" are supported.
+- Fast commit on EXT4 is not supported.
 - External journals are not supported.

 ## Author